bjpop/rover/README.txt

       Only keep variants which appear in at least this many read pairs for a given target region.

-      See comments above about percentthresh.
+      See comments above about proportionthresh.

    --coverdir COVERDIR